akashb95/singularity/README.md

 * Run `lighting/client/client.py`.
 This is an example script, that demonstrates the use of RPCs that has been defined so far.

 ### DB
 For this project, I'm using SQLAlchemy as an ORM to manage the data.
 All Python files responsible for defining the data structure are in `dbHandler`. `dbHandler/seeder.py` includes some handy functions for creating a DB from the schema and seeding the initial, empty DB.
+All stored datetimes will be in UTC timezone.
+They should be converted to the appropriate timezone when the data is called.

 Also ensure that all the pertinent env vars are set in your `.env` file.
 Further, ensure that the DB is set up and ready to accept connections.